Monday, 18 September 2023

 Friday, 2 June 2023

-Thanks to Bill Porter
+Thanks To Bill Porter

 In November 2022 The Elvis Collector's label, FTD Records, released Elvis: Live In Vegas '71Turns out the initial recording engineer was Bill Porter